eduard-kazakov/LandsatBasicUtils/README.md

 ## How to use

 There are two classes:
-* MetadataReader - reads all metadata to convenient dictionary.
+* LandsatMetadataReader - reads all metadata to convenient dictionary.
 In addition to basic metadata from *MTL.txt there are added information about wavelenghts and solar irradiances for each band.
-* BandCalibrator - performs radiometric calibration (radiance, reflectance, brightness temperature)
+* LandsatBandCalibrator - performs radiometric calibration (radiance, reflectance, brightness temperature)

 MetadataReader usage example: